We try to provide the best possible service to our patients and will always welcome your views or suggestions for further improvements.

 What the practice will do

-We will acknowledge your complaint within three days of the complaint being received and we will offer to discuss with you the manner in which the complaint is to be handled and the timescales within which we will respond to the complaint.
+We will acknowledge your complaint not later than three working days after the day on which we receive it and we will offer to discuss with you the manner in which the complaint is to be handled and the timescales within which we will respond to the complaint.

 When we look into your complaint we shall aim to: